MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-on-azure-content.md

 ### Customer data center or CoLo

-This solution area represents the on-premise site from where business users will interact with SWIFT components securely.
-Any other business processing applications running on-premise can also connect with SWIFT components.
+This solution area represents the on-premises site from where business users will interact with SWIFT components securely.
+Any other business processing applications running on-premises can also connect with SWIFT components.
 There must be network connectivity between this site and Azure where SWIFT components are deployed.

 #### SWIFT Hardware Security Module (HSM)